Abdominal Pain

 • Kidney infection and stones

-The location of the discomfort may be able to identify the cause of the discomfort.
+The location of the discomfort may be able to identify the cause of the abdominal pain.
 A physical examination of the area in which you are suffering abdominal pain may aid in determining where the source of the discomfort is coming from.

 One of the following conditions may be indicated by persistent stomach discomfort (rather than pain in a specific location):